GOP governors who turned down Medicaid money have hands out

 - Portions of Interstate 84, Interstate 90 closed in ice storm

+In a letter he carried to Capitol Hill, Kasich warned that repealing the law without an alternative in place could interrupt health care coverage for hundreds of thousands in Ohio and urged he “be granted the flexibility to retain the adult Medicaid coverage expansion.”
+Ohio has added roughly 700,000 recipients to the program since the law took effect in 2013.

+GOP Sen. John Cornyn of Texas said he envisioned “a transition from right now to where we’re going to ultimately end up,” and hoped “to get their feedback,” referring to meetings with Republican governors.

-Nineteen Republican governors were successful in defying the Affordable Care Act’s mandate that states open up Medicaid, the state-federal health insurance for low-income Americans, to more people.
+Unlike Kasich, 19 Republican governors successfully defied the Affordable Care Act’s mandate that states open up Medicaid to more people.

-It was a major expansion of the health insurance system whose primary purpose has been broadened over its 52-year life from a backstop medical assistance supplement for poor families receiving cash welfare and people with disabilities to the go-to program to address widening gaps in the private health insurance system.
+It was a major expansion of the state-federal health insurance system whose primary purpose has grown in its 52 years from backstop medical assistance for the poor to the go-to program for closing gaps in private health insurance system.

 In the three years since the Affordable Care Act went into effect, Medicaid enrollment has grown by about 18 million people, to roughly 75 million, according to the federal Centers for Medicare and Medicaid Services.